NixOS/nixpkgs/CONTRIBUTING.md

   ```
   (pkg-name | nixos/<module>): (from -> to | init at version | refactor | etc)

   (Motivation for change.
+Link to release notes.
 Additional information.)
   ```

   For consistency, there should not be a period at the end of the commit message's summary line (the first line of the commit message).